elizabeth505/tech_n_scifi_movies/README.md

 Changelog:
     11/21/2018
-        initial commit
+        -initial commit
-        first commit, pushed first version of project which uses html only
+        -pushed first version of project which uses html only -rename html only file
+        -removed unused image